 They say time heals all wounds, and it’s true… but only to some degree.
 There are millions of people around the world who live and die with wounds half healed, with chronic emotional pain, because they left the healing to time alone.

-For most of us, transformation and inner healing doesn’t happen just like that.
+For most of us, transformation and inner healing requires conscious effort and commitment.
 It certainly took a lot of work for me – personal and spiritual.
-The latter is an open, experienced-based inner spirituality, not any specific religion or tradition by the way.
+I prefer open, experienced-based inner spirituality, not any specific religion or tradition by the way.
 And I respect other ways.

 Anyhow, some of it was hard, hard work – and it was all worth it.
-Much of it turned out to be a very interesting and inspiring journey.
+Much of it turned out to be a fascinating and inspiring journey.